hdthinh1012/codeql-solidity/README.md

-## 4. (Issue) Upgrade or Downgrade related to version diff between database schema
+## (Issue 2) Upgrade or Downgrade related to version diff between database schema
 During setup step of QL evaluation on selected database (right click menu in VSCode extenstion), the tools run a command `codeql resolve upgrades `

 Running example.ql that has `import solidity` in the first line, get the error: